A rider on horseback using a correct one-handed grip on their roping reins.

 Balance is just as important.
 A well-balanced rein feels consistent from the bit to your hand, with no heavy or light spots that could throw off your feel.
 The material and any hardware will affect the overall weight and balance, so hold a pair in your hands before you decide.
 The right set of horse tack should feel like a natural extension of your arm.

-Check the Attachment Hardware
+Don't Forget to Check the Hardware

 How your reins attach to the bit is another key consideration.
 You’ll generally find two main types: metal snaps or leather connectors.
 Reins with snaps are the clear winner for convenience.
 They make it incredibly fast and easy to swap your reins between different bridles, which is a huge plus if you ride multiple horses.